Why money is never an answer to fixing a financial problem.

 Elizabeth, who's 29, asks Suze if she can afford to spend $750 on a Cajun pressure smoker.

-Tez, who's 37, asks Suze if he can afford to spend $1,300 on a Cube 3D printer
+Michael, who's 53, asks Suze if he can afford to spend $1,300 on a Cube 3D printer

 Many financial problems have nothing to do with a lack or abundance of income but with your mental state.

 If you are feeling pressure to join the gift-buying herd, take heed to this holiday action plan by Suze Orman before you shop.

 Suze Orman maintains that bankruptcy is a viable alternative to being over your head in debt.